drankush/QueryPop/README.md

    ```bash
    python querypop.py
    ```
-   The application will show an Instruction prompt window.
+   The application will listen in the background for you to press the shortcut key and will open the  instruction prompt window.
    <p align="center">
      <img src="images/querypop_4.jpg" alt="Instruction Prompt Window" />
    </p>